 Here you can find the answers to some frequently asked questions.
 Please contact us if your question is not answered here.

-Note: The Orwell Foundation is distinct from, but works closely with, the Orwell Estate, The Orwell Society, and The Orwell Trust.
+The Orwell Foundation is distinct from, but works closely with, the Orwell Estate, The Orwell Society, and The Orwell Trust.

 - The Orwell Prize for Political Writing

 - The Orwell Prize for Journalism